liamchampton/golang-twitter-bot-workshop/Labs/lab-4.md

 ![IBM Cloud Resource List](../images/IBMCloudResourceList.png)

-When you are on your application, go to the runtime section which can be found in the left side menu
+Once within your application, go to the runtime section which can be found in the left side menu

 ![Resouce Overview](../images/ResourceOverview.png)